FreeRADIUS/wiki.freeradius.org/version4/Home.md

 what it wishes with the `REQUEST`, secure in the knowledge that no other code in the server will be touching that `REQUEST`.

-### IO + Application
+### Transport

-The "IO + application" layer is responsbile for gluing together the IO layer and the application layer.
+The transport layer is responsbile for gluing together the IO layer and the application layer.
 It provides APIs which are largely identical to the io layer.
 The crucial difference is that it is application aware.

 For example, TCP sockets do not require de-dup of Access-Request packets, but UDP sockets do require such de-dup.
 In contrast, de-dup is not necessary for Accounting-Request packets for either TCP or UDP.
-However, if a TCP socket is unexpectedly closed, the "io + application" layer should signal Access-Request packets to stop processing.
-The "io + application" layer should probably allow Accounting-Request packets to continue being processed.
+However, if a TCP socket is unexpectedly closed, the transport layer should signal Access-Request packets to stop processing.
+The transport layer should probably allow Accounting-Request packets to continue being processed.
 The theory is that it is always useful to record accounting data, even if the NAS doesn't know you're doing this.